Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 When dogs are nearing the end of pregnancy, their nipples may develop a discharge.
 The discharge is typically clear or milky in color.
 The onset time of milk production in dogs varies from one another.
-Some start developing milk even a week prior, others a day or two prior to give birth and others right after giving birth.
+Some start developing milk even a week prior, others a day or two prior to giving birth and others right after giving birth.

 In this case, we are talking about an abscess that could have developed as a result of an injury or intrusion of a foreign body.
 For instance, an abscess may form as a result of a foreign body such as a thorn or small stick that may have introduced bacteria into the skin by the dog's nipple/mammary gland.
 Then, the puncture closes over, trapping the bacteria inside.
-This causes local swelling, warmth and sometimes discharge.
+This causes local swelling, warmth, and sometimes discharge.

 Mammary Gland Cancer

 When it comes to statistics, 50 percent of dog breast cancer cases are benign, while the remaining 50 percent are not.
-Non-benign breast cancer in dogs is cancer that has spread to other locations such as the lymph nodes, lungs (causing coughing, labored breathing) or other body parts.
+Non-benign breast cancer in dogs is cancer that has spread to other locations such as the lymph nodes, lungs (causing coughing, labored breathing), or other body parts.
 Generally, the larger the growth, the bigger the chances that cancer has spread, explains Dr. Daniel A. Degner, a board-certified veterinary surgeon.